-The Other Revenues budgeted mostly consist of fines from year-to-year; whereas, in 2020 there was a large increase in fines from budget and from prior years.
+The Other Revenues budgeted mostly consist of fines from year-to-year; whereas, in 2019 there was a large donation received from the Milo Fire Association to support with the purchase of a new fire hall for the Milo Fire Protection Area.
+In 2020 there was an increase in fines from budget and from prior years.
 This increase in fine revenues is partially due to a large-scale construction project being developed within the County which brought in a significant number of workers from outside the County; in which, there were increased amount of traffic fines during this period.